Personal Engagement is the sustained connection a person has to the world within themselves.

 That doesn’t mean that our engagements within ourselves are always right, positive, productive, or powerful.
 Instead, they simply exist.
 Here are three ways to recognize your own Personal Engagement.

-Three Ways To Recognize Personal Engagement
+Three Ways To See Personal Engagement

 1) Say that you are living engaged right now.
 Personal Engagement is not a gift or an award, and there’s nothing you have to do.
 It is you right here, right now, and by existing you are engaged—without doing anything more.
 Whether or not you know it, you are personally engaged.
 Say, “I am personally engaged right now.”